Harry Mitchell

-Harry Everett Mitchell (born July 18, 1940) is an American politician and educator who served as a U.S. Representative representing from 2007 until 2011.
-He is a member of the Democratic Party.
+Harry Everett Mitchell (July 18, 1940 – July 29, 2026) was an American politician and educator.
+Mitchell served as a U.S. representative representing from 2007 until 2011, an Arizona State Senator from 1999 to 2003, and the longtime mayor of Tempe, Arizona, from 1978 until 1994.
+He was a member of the Democratic Party.

-Early life, education and career
+Early life, family and education

+Harry Mitchell was born and raised in Tempe, Arizona.
+Several of his family members were politically active.
+His grandfather William W. Mitchell Sr. was a state legislator.
+Harry's brother Robert Mitchell served as mayor and council member of Casa Grande.
+Harry's son Mark served as mayor of Tempe.

-Born and raised in Tempe, Arizona, Mitchell earned a bachelor's degree in political science from Arizona State University in 1962.
+After graduating from Tempe High School, Harry earned a bachelor's degree in political science from Arizona State University, graduating in 1962.
 He later earned a Master of Public Administration degree from ASU in 1980.

+Career apart from politics

-He was a teacher at Tempe High School, his high school alma mater, 1964–1992.
+Mitchell was a teacher at his high school alma mater Tempe High School from 1964 to 1992.
 He was also a professor.

-Early political career
+Political career

+Tempe

 In 1970, Harry Mitchell sought and won a seat on the elected-at-large Tempe City Council.
 Re-elected in 1974, Mitchell ran for Mayor of Tempe in 1978, gaining a majority of votes cast in the primary and avoiding a runoff.
 He went on to win every subsequent election for mayor in landslides until his retirement in 1994.
-A large statue of Mitchell stands just off Mill Avenue, next to City Hall and the other buildings comprising the Harry E. Mitchell Municipal Complex.
+"Above the Crowd", a statue of Mitchell as a stilt walker, stands just off Mill Avenue, next to City Hall and the other buildings comprising the Harry E. Mitchell Municipal Complex.

+State offices

-After retiring in 1994, Mitchell sought the Arizona Democratic Party's nomination for Arizona Superintendent of Public Instruction, a constitutionally mandated statewide-elected official charged with the management of Arizona's public schools.
-Mitchell narrowly lost in the primary – he attributes his election loss to his inexperience in partisan races – and his opponent went on to lose the general election.
+After retiring as Mayor of Tempe in 1994, Mitchell sought the Arizona Democratic Party's nomination for Arizona Superintendent of Public Instruction, a constitutionally mandated statewide-elected official charged with the management of Arizona's public schools.
+Mitchell narrowly lost in the primary.
+He attributed his election loss to his inexperience in partisan races; his opponent lost the general election.

 Four years later, however, Mitchell sought and won a seat in the Arizona Senate, representing Tempe and parts of southern Scottsdale.
 Even though his district was considered a "swing" district, Mitchell managed to win with clear majorities in each successive election.
 He ran under Arizona's Clean Elections law in each legislative race, which provides public financing to statewide and legislative candidates as long as the candidates abide by certain restrictions and qualifications.

 Facing term limits, Mitchell ran his last campaign for Arizona Senate in 2004.
 One year later, with the 2006 midterm elections approaching, Mitchell ran unopposed for chair of the Arizona Democratic Party after chairman Jim Pederson stepped down to run for the United States Senate.
 He was elected on August 20, 2005.

 Mitchell oversaw much of the early ground work as the Arizona Democratic Party prepared for statewide elections on November 7, 2006.
-The Democrats recaptured the Tucson city council from years of Republican control on February 1, 2006.
+The Democrats recaptured the Tucson City Council from years of Republican control on February 1, 2006.